 Were/are suitable approaches taken for managing risk and uncertainty regarding projects at an early stage of development?
 YES The project is in initiation stages and risk management generally minimal from a project perspective during initiation.
 Based on the most recent condition assessment noting that the timber elements are at failure stage, there would be a potential risk of failure prior to execution of the work which would need to be assessed / monitored.
 None Are the proposed cost escalation methods appropriate? (e.g. consistent with prevailing market conditions and historical trends) Insufficient information Sunwater has stated that they have applied a cost index to the scaled cost estimate, but no supporting information was provided.
 None Were options considered in determining the least cost or preferred option?
 Insufficient information Options not assessed yet.
 None Were the procedures/approach used for determining the preferred option appropriate in terms of determining efficient and least cost outcomes?
 Insufficient information As above None Did the project consider whole of life costs, including future maintenance and operating costs?
 Insufficient information As above None Have any potential efficiency gains been identified?
-Insufficient information None yet identified None Comment on Efficiency of the project.
-However, the proposed project process indic the project.
-The cost estimate was established by scaling costs from reasonable in comparison to available replacement values in the ass Efficient YES sessed, there is insufficient information to comment fully on the ates the project should result in overall efficiency being delivered on a previous similar weir restoration project.
+Insufficient information None yet identified None Commer nt on Efficiency Based on the early phase of the project, and prior to efficiency of the project.
+However, the proposed project the project.
+The cost estimate was established by sca reasonable in comparison to available replacement v ect process indicates aling costs from a pre Efficient YES sessed, there is insufficient information to comment fully on the ates the project should result in overall efficiency being delivered on a previous similar weir restoration project.
 The costs appear to be t register.